syky27/TaskManager/README.md

 It uses MVVM with Core Data where updates are driven by Combine... 🔥💥🔥💥.

-# Who The Fuck OpenSources TODO apps?
+# Who The Hell OpenSources TODO apps?

 This initially started as a hiring asignment for one company, the was as follows: